simonvh/bioinfosummer/README.md

 ### Comparison of motifs in multiple data sets using maelstrom

 We will create a tab-separated table with H3K27ac read counts (log-transformed and scaled).
 For H3K27ac ChIP-seq data we will use relatively broad regions (2kb).
 If you have other data that gives sharp peaks, such as p300 ChIP-seq, you would use a smaller window.
 For this tutorial we select only top 1000 peaks (as determined by the variance), as the analysis would otherwise take too long.
-For a normal analysis you could use more peaks, although this would influence the running time.
+For a normal analysis you could use more peaks, although this would influence the running time of `gimme maelstrom`.
 In my experience ~10,000 peaks would usually already give good results.
 If you have some other way of pre-selecting informative, dynamic or "interesting" peaks you can use that.

 ```
 coverage_table -p  DNase.H3K27ac.5k.peaks.bed -d *bam -w 2000 -l -s -t 1000 -T var > coverage_table.txt